-ii) Share-based Payments
+iii) Share-Based Payments

 The estimation of share-based payments includes estimating the inputs used in calculating the fair value for share-based payments expense included in profit or loss and share-based share issuance costs included in equity.
-Share-based payments expense and share-based share issuance costs are estimated using the Black-Scholes options-pricing model as measured on the grant date to estimate the fair value of stock options or compensatory warrants.
+Share-based payments expense and share-based share issuance costs are estimated using the Black-Scholes options-pricing model or the Geske Compound Option model as measured on the grant date to estimate the fair value of stock options or compensatory warrants.
 This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate.

-iii) Income Taxes
+iv) Income Taxes